snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md

 Snowplow Fractribution is a marketing attribution model for dbt.
 The name itself comes from `Fractional attribution`, which allows you to attribute the value of a conversion to one or more channels depending on the conversion pathway.
 As a result, it becomes possible to determine the revenue per channel, as well as ROAS once you have cost data for each marketing channel.

-This package consists of a series of dbt models with the goal to produce the following models:
+This package consists of a series of dbt models that produce the following tables:

 - **snowplow_fractribution_channel_counts**: Number of sessions grouped by channel, campaign, source and medium.
 - **snowplow_fractribution_channel_spend**: Spend on each channel, used in ROAS calculations.